-For 'PercentMissingFilter': a 'PercentMissingFilter' class. 'filterFeatures' return the input object minus the features that did not met the user input threshold phenoDataFromPaths
+For PercentMissingFilter: a PercentMissingFilter class. filterFeatures return the input object minus the features that did not met the user input threshold phenoDataFromPaths Derive experimental design from file paths

-Other Filter features in xcms: BlankFlag, DratioFilter, RsdFilter
+Other Filter features in xcms: BlankFlag, DratioFilter, RsdFilter paths character representing the file names (including the full path) of the experiment's files.